Dev-Umisol/Dev-Umisol/README.md

 ## 👨‍💻 Who I Am

 I'm a B.S.
-Information Technology graduate from UCF (2024) on a self-driven Python journey, building real projects that push me to learn something new every time.
+Information Technology graduate from UCF (2024) on a self driven Python journey, building real projects that push me to learn something new every time.
 I started with conditionals and functions and have worked my way up to data structures, algorithms, OOP design patterns, and abstraction.
-Every project in my repos has a story behind it.
+Every repo in my profile has a story behind it.

-When I'm not coding, I'm leading shifts at Starbucks, which, honestly, has taught me just as much about staying calm under pressure and communicating clearly as any project has.
+When I'm not coding, I'm leading shifts at Starbucks, which has taught me just as much about staying calm under pressure and communicating clearly as any project has.

 ---